Welcome

 To upload and reference a local image:

-1. In the repository on your branch, navigate to assets/posts/.
+1. In the plant-humanities/sandbox repository on your branch, navigate to assets/posts/.

-3. Use Add file → Upload files to upload your image into that folder.
+3. Navigate into assets/posts/mango/ and click Add file → Upload files to upload your image files.
+Commit the upload.

 4. Make sure the narrative’s front matter sets media_subpath to that folder, and that the folder name and media_subpath value match exactly.